"

 Click here for a walkthrough of this problem!

-First, you can calculate the molar amounts of carbon and hydrogen in the sample using the provided masses of the carbon dioxide and water:
+First, you can calculate the molar amounts of carbon and hydrogen in the sample using the provided masses of carbon dioxide and water:

 The empirical formula for the compound is then derived by identifying the smallest whole-number multiples for these molar amounts.
-The H-to-C molar ratio is
+The H-to-C molar ratio is:

 and the empirical formula for polystyrene is CH.